remicollet/php-couchbase/README.md

 This library allows you to connect to a Couchbase cluster from PHP.
 It is a native PHP extension and uses the very fast libcouchbase library to handle communicating to the cluster over the Couchbase binary protocol.
+It supports 5.x and 7.0.x releases of PHP interpreter.

 [![Build Status](http://cbsdkbuilds.br19.com/buildStatus/icon?job=cb-php)](http://cbsdkbuilds.br19.com/job/cb-php/)